twidddj/tf-wavenet_vocoder/README.md

 #### 3. Test model
 You can find the codes for testing trained model in <a href="./apps/vocoder/notebook/test vocoder.ipynb">here</a>.

+**Note**: A single speaker model has been learning on ljspeech dataset.
+Track the issue ["Syenthesis results"](https://github.com/twidddj/wavenet/issues/1).

 ## Requirements
 Code is tested on TensorFlow version 1.4 for Python 3.6.